sylaspg/grasp-continuum/README.md

    By invoking `rcsfgenerate`, create a special `rcsf.inp` file with only one CSF, where 'core' is the configuration of the target atom or ion, and 'peel' consists of _one_ additional _inactive_ electron.
-   This electron will be treated as a continuum one;  its principal quantum number will be ignored, and its quantum number $\kappa$ will be determined from the subshell designation and final $J$ value, resulting from coupling with the core.
+   This electron will be treated as a scattered one;  its principal quantum number will be ignored, and its quantum number $\kappa$ will be determined from the subshell designation and final $J$ value, resulting from coupling with the core.
     > **Examples for argon-electron scattering:**